Beef Tenderloin Crostini with Whipped Goat Cheese and Pesto

 You will most likely have similar feelings, as the amount of flavor and texture packed into each of these tiny wonders is truly magical.
 Toasty, garlic-rubbed baguette slices are the perfect base for tangy whipped goat cheese, gloriously tender slices of beef filet and your favorite fresh pesto.
 The result is an unbelievably creamy, crunchy, meaty dreamboat of a bite that people will lose their shit over.
 (I know this for a fact because I served Beef Tenderloin Crostini at Logena Christmas.
 People lost their shit.)

 To those of you getting slightly sweaty thinking about all the different components involved here, please take it down a notch.
 These bad boys are doable from start to finish in about 45 minutes (and that’s with a champagne lag), but you could shave 20 minutes off that time if you use store-bought crostini and pesto.
 You can also prep the individual elements of the recipe up to a day in advance, and then just slice the steak and assemble the crostini before serving.
 Bing, bang, boom.
 Take a bow.
+(These are also an amazing way to put any Slow-Roasted Beef Tenderloin leftovers you may have!!)

 In case you’re in the market for some other Oscar-friendly finger food, I highly recommend chicken fingies, grilled cheese bites, Manchengo crisps, fancy popcorn, classy quesadillas (these or these), and maybe some killer oatmeal cookies.
 Needless to say, champagne punch is non-negotiable.